croct-tech/challenges/backend-developer/languages/php/README.md

 ## Introduction

-This application is a landing page that shows personalized content based on the user's persona using Croct's server-side personalization capabilities.
+This application is a landing page that renders a personalized content based on the user's persona using Croct's server-side personalization capabilities.

 <p align="center">